SilkRose/Pony/stories/there/there.md

 They would never admit it, but I think a few of them are judging me.
 I saw it in their eyes the first time they saw me wearing one of her dresses.
 I was just trying to feel something… anything.
 I can't help that I loved her so much.

 Fluttershy has started asking a lot of questions when she comes over to help me change dresses.
 I don't answer any of them, it's too painful.
-Its hard enough pointing out the dress I want to wear.
+It's hard enough pointing out the dress I want to wear.